Maximizing Mutual Information Between Prompt and Response Improves LLM Performance With No Additional Data: Introduction

-In summary, our contributions include:\begin{itemize}[noitemsep, topsep=0pt] \item Proposing MIPO, a novel self-training method based on data augmentation and DPO; \item Showing that MIPO maximizes the pointwise mutual information between prompt context and model outputs according to the base policy; \item Evaluating with three personalization tasks (including two pluralistic real-user datasets) and showing 3--40\% improvements over personalized prompting baselines; \item Extending to general problem-solving tasks beyond personalization, when there is no separation between queries and user contexts; and showing that MIPO can also achieve an additional 1--4\% improvement on average across a range of reasoning benchmarks on top of already instruction-finetuned models (up to 18\% depending on the model size and task). \end{itemize}
+In summary, our contributions include:\begin{itemize}[noitemsep, topsep=0pt] \item Proposing MIPO, a novel self-training method based on contrastive data augmentation and DPO; \item Showing that the implicit reward in DPO is the pointwise mutual information between prompts and model outputs under the base LLM; \item Evaluating context-driven personalization on two real-user datasets and one personalized instruction-following benchmark, and showing that MIPO achieves 3--51\% empirical gains over the prompting baselines; \item Applying MIPO to verifiable LLM benchmarks, such as GSM and the AI2 Reasoning Challenge, and showing an average improvement of 1--4\% on top of instruction fine-tuned models and up to 20\% for smaller models. \end{itemize}